OoliteProject/OoliteStarter/readme.md

 When you run the application, it will seach the configuration file
 $HOME/.oolite-starter.conf

 If this file is not present, do not worry.
-A warning will be displayed and the application will run.
+A warning will be displayed and OoliteStarter will run.
 Switch to the `Oolite Versions` tab and add at least one Oolite installation.
 Then press Save and the missing file will be created.

 For each Oolite installation you can define a number of places in the filesystem.
-Since some players have multple such installations in parallel, they can be configured once.
+Since some players have multiple such installations in parallel, they can be configured in parallel which allows fast switching.

-Oolite-Starter needs to know which installation it should actually use.
+Oolite-Starter needs to know which Oolite installation it should actually use.
+This is especially important if you have multiple installed.
 Select the one of your choice and press the Activate button.
 At this time OoliteStarter will check if some directory is missing and also offers to create it for you.
+Then it scans the directories for expansions and allows you to switch the tabs.

 ## Usage (Quickstart)